Telecominfraproject/wlan-pki-cert-scripts/README.md

 Open the file _digicert-config.sh_ and adjust the values according to your account.

-Additionally make your Digicert API key available through an environment variable called _DIGICERT_API_KEY_.
+Additionally make your Digicert API key available through an environment variable called _DIGICERT_API_KEY_, e.g. by running `export DIGICERT_API_KEY=XXXXXXXXXXXXXXXXX` or using a tool like [direnv](https://direnv.net/).

+The scripts use a tool called jq, so please make sure you have it [installed](https://stedolan.github.io/jq/download/).

+On MacOS you'll additionally need to install the GNU versions of [awk](https://formulae.brew.sh/formula/gawk) and [sed](https://formulae.brew.sh/formula/gnu-sed).

 ### Generate cloud controller certificates